-- Determine that all facilities are safe for use.
-Students must be encouraged to report facility problems to the Coach. - Playing surface and surrounding area must be free of all obstacles and must provide safe footing and traction. - Playing area must be inspected regularly, be free from debris and obstructions, and be well removed from traffic areas. - Goalposts must be padded if in field of play.
-Padding must be 1.8m (6' high). - Practices: Holes, hazards (for example, glass, rocks, sprinkler heads, sewer grates), and severely uneven surfaces must be identified.
+- For indoor practices, playing surface and surrounding area must be free of all obstacles (for example, tables, chairs) and must provide safe footing and traction. - Practices: Holes, hazards (for example, glass, rocks, sprinkler heads, sewer grates), and severely uneven surfaces must be identified.
 The conditions must be made safe or the activity must be modified or moved to a safe location.
 Hazards which cannot be removed must be brought to the attention of the students.
 The Coach must notify the Principal/Designate of unsafe field conditions. - Competitions: Where hazardous conditions that cannot be avoided are identified by the Coach and/or officials the conditions must be made safe or the competition must be cancelled or moved to a safe location.
 The Coach must notify the Principal/Designate of unsafe field conditions. - Walls, stages, equipment, trees, and posts must not be used as turning points, finish lines, end zones, or boundaries.
-Establish a clearly delineated boundary line away from the hazards, using visual markers (for example, lines, pylons), to prevent contact/collision.

-- Consult General Safety Standards for Facilities for the opening and closing of gymnasium divider doors/curtains. - When running takes place off school site for a warm up, conditioning run and/or is an integral part of the activity: - Coaches must do a safety check 'walk through' in order to identify potential problems prior to initial use of route or course. - Coaches must outline to the students the route or course (for example, notice of areas to approach with caution) before the start of the run. - Coaches must determine that students are not crossing busy intersections unless directly supervised.
+Establish a clearly delineated boundary line away from the hazards, using visual markers (for example, lines, pylons), to prevent contact/collision. - When walking, running, or wheeling takes place off school site for a warm-up, conditioning and/or is an integral part of the activity: - Coaches must do a safety check in order to identify potential problems prior to initial use of route or course. - Coaches must outline to the students the route or course (for example, notice of areas to approach with caution) before the start of the activity. - Coaches must determine that students are not crossing busy intersections unless directly supervised.